emecell/training/frontend/Javascript.md

 ## The "this" reference

 Remember how we saw that functions created variable scope?
 There's more to it, functions not only create scope, but context.
-When functions are run they run within a *context* this context is accessable via *.this*  Not all functions are bound to a specifc context however.
+When functions are run they run within a *context* this context is accessable via *.this*  In other programming languages you may call this ".self"

 ### Window Context

+Not all functions are bound to a specifc context however.

 Functions that are not explcitly bound to an object run in the *window* context.
 This, for all purposes, can be described as the global context, but in a browser, its the window object.
+So, when you see your .this object be *window* in your debugger or console, your code is running in the *window* context, which in almost every case, you don't want.
+(Globals bad)

 ### Object Context

+When the function that is running is a method on an object, the .this keyword is a reference to the instance of that object.
+This is incredibly powerful as it allows us to store information on the instance instead of in the global scope.
+Dojo relies heavily on this mechanism to create the class like usage of widget.